macca717/Overwatch/docs/config.md

 #### pixel_threshold_hi
-High cut off for bandpass filter in pixels.
+High cut off for bandpass filter in pixels (Used to adjust sensitivity).
 #### pixel_threshold_lo
-Low cut off for bandpass filter in pixels.
+Low cut off for bandpass filter in pixels (Used to adjust sensitivity).

 ## Siren